webiny/commodo/packages/hooks/README.md

 # @commodo/hooks
-Hooks are points in code on which you can hook on to and execute one or more callbacks.
+Hooks are points in code on which you can "hook" on to and execute one or more callbacks.

 This is where the `withHooks` higher order function comes in.
-It creates a new function, whose instances are decorated with methods for defining custom hooks and registration of hook callbacks.
+It decorates a function with a simple method for defining custom hooks and registration of hook callbacks.

 A good example where hooks are efficiently utilized is the [withStorage](../fields-storage) higher order function.
-Once applied, it registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
-Please check the documention of the package for more information.
+Once applied, it registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate`, `afterUpdate`, and so on.
+Please check the package documentation for more details.

 ## Usage
-In the following example, an "emailSent" hook is defined in the `sendEmail` method.
+In the following example, an `emailSent` hook is defined in the `sendEmail` method.
 Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
 But this is not a requirement - in some cases making a call without the `await` keyword could also suffice.

-At the very end, the `withHooks` higher order function is applied, and conveniently a callback for the "emailSent" hook is provided.
+After `withProps`, we utilize the `withHooks` higher order function, where we register the `emailSent` hook callback.

 ```js
 import { withHooks } from "@commodo/hooks";